-You can access SUNs from a Mac in two ways:

-- 1. By using Telnet, a program that simply accesses the SUNs and gives you one window interface.
+You can access SUNs from a Mac in two ways by using Secure Shell (SSH), a program that simply accesses the SUNs and gives you one window interface.
 You will not be able to use a mouse in that window.
-And, you will not be able to run any application that requires a window environment. - 2.
-By using MacX a program that simulates X Windows.
+And, you will not be able to run any application that requires a window environment.

-4.8.1.1 To use Telnet from a Mac
+4.8.1.1 To use Secure Shell (SSH) from a Mac